RedMadRobot/figma-export/README.md

 fun Colors.backgroundPrimary(): Color = colorResource(id = R.color.background_primary)
 ```

 Icons will be exported to `drawable` directory as vector xml files.
-For `jetpack compose`, following code will be generated, if conifgured:
+For Jetpack Compose, following code will be generated, if configured:
 ```kotlin
 package com.redmadrobot.androidcomposeexample.ui.figmaexport